couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

-that this is one of the preferred methods for enabling data bucket flush.* The other option available to enable data bucket flush is to use the Couchbase Web Console, see [Creating and Editing Data Buckets](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets-createedit).
+that this is one of the preferred methods for enabling data bucket flush.* The other option available to enable data bucket flush is to use the Couchbase Web Console, see [Creating and Editing Data Buckets](#couchbase-admin-web-console-data-buckets-createedit).
 You can enable this option when you actually create the data bucket, or when you edit the bucket properties:

 ```